unibe-icelab/thz-image-explorer/paper/paper.md

 cargo build --release
 ```

-With default settings `cmake` is required to install HDF5, which is required for the implementation of the dotTHz
+With default settings `cmake` is required to build HDF5 from source, which is required for the implementation of the
+dotTHz
 standard.
 If HDF5 is already installed on the
 system, the user can change remove the `hdf5-sys-static` feature from the `dotthz` dependency in the `Cargo.toml` file.

-On Linux, the following dependencies need to be installed first as a requirement for egui:
+On Linux, the following dependencies need to be installed first as a requirement for `egui`:

 - `libclang-dev`
 - `libgtk-3-dev`